 Typically, the OMPP will notify the main PRP by mail to provide certain documentation within 30 calendar days of the notification after submitting the initial application.
 Applicants must include the unique MMPS number assigned on every document they send to the OMMP.
 Such documents include:

 License applicants can submit these documents to the OHA via the Oregon Medical Marijuana Online System or by mail to:

 Portland, OR 97293

 When applying for a retail marijuana processor license in Oregon, an applicant must pay a non-refundable application fee of $250 during the initial license application.
 If the Oregon Liquor Control Commission (OLCC) approves the license application, the marijuana processor license applicant will pay a license fee of $4,750.
 Licensees pay these exact amounts annually for renewals once the Commission approves their renewal applications.
 The OLCC charges $50 for criminal background checks per person listed on an application if the check was not included as part of the initial application.
 Electronic payment (credit cards) is the only payment means accepted by the OLCC for settling license application fees.
 The Commission may receive cash payments for the license fee, but this will require setting an appointment.
 This generally impacts and delays the application process.

-To obtain a medical marijuana processor license in Oregon, applicants must pay a $4,000 fee, a breakdown of which includes a $500 non-refundable application fee and a $3,500 registration fee.
+To obtain a medical marijuana processor license in Oregon, applicants must pay a $4,000 fee, which includes a $500 non-refundable application fee and a $3,500 registration fee.
 Licensees also pay this same fee for license renewal annually.
 The Oregon Health Authority will not begin an application or renewal process if it has not received the requisite payment.
 Applicants should make these payments in the course of the online application process via the secure online process.
 If they cannot pay these fees during the online application process, they must do so within five days of submitting the online application.